lampajr/PTDC/README.md

 ## USAGE
 ### Import modules
-    from ptdc import streamer as st
+    from ptdc import OnlineStreamer
-    from ptdc import support as sp
+    from ptdc import authencticate

 ### Define tokens
     # change these tokens with yours, see Twitter develeopers for more details to how obtain them